simonwhitaker/goo-website/src/content/blog/0010-save-to-dated-folder.md

 title: Dated PDF Saver
 ---

+**Update (29/2/12): Script tweaked to make sure that it generates a unique target filename rather than overwriting existing contents in the target directory.** (See updated code below.
+If you've got the version with the `unique_path` function you're good to go.)

 Here's a nifty script I use to save emailed receipts as PDFs in a folder hierarchy that includes the date (year and month) on which they were saved.
 It helps keep my business receipts organised and saves me a bit of time